mehdi-fathi/eloquent-filter/README.md

 /users/list?filter[email]=mehdifathi.developer@gmail.com`

-- You can disable/enable custom detection of Eloquent Filter in the config file (eloquentFilter.php).
+- You can disable/enable all of the custom detection of Eloquent Filter in the config file (eloquentFilter.php).

         'enabled_custom_detection' => env('EloquentFilter_Custom_Detection_ENABLED', true),

-- You should set index array in ignore_request to ignore by in all filters.
+- You should set the index array in `ignore_request` to ignore by in all filters.

         'ignore_request' => [] //[ 'show_query','new_trend' ],